Submit a special issue proposal

 When we evaluate your proposal, we consider whether the proposed issue is appropriate for our aims & scope, whether it will make a needed contribution within our field, and your previous experience as an editor.
 We also consider whether the topic is high on the public or political agenda; we particularly encourage proposals with a policy or democracy dimension.

 Below, you may read the guide that we have prepared for special issue editors.
-This guide contains the information you will need to prepare yourself for your role and responsibilities in the process of editing a special issue.
+This guide contains the information you will need to prepare yourself for your role and responsibilities in the process of publishing a special issue with Nordicom.

 Special issue editor guide

 Nordicom offers a complete in-house editorial team devoted to providing personalised and professional service and minimising the length of the publication process.
 One of our dedicated editors will be your direct contact during the writing and evaluation processes.
-Our manuscript editor will be your contact throughout the editorial stages, including technical editing, to ensure your manuscript complies with Nordicom’s guidelines, language editing, and final proofreading.
-Typesetting is also provided in-house, ensuring efficient treatment of corrections between proof stages.
+Our manuscript editor will be your contact throughout the editorial stages upon final delivery and formal acceptance for publication.
 Our communications officer will assist with promotional activities and marketing and work to increase your readership.
 Finally, our managing editor will ensure smooth hand-offs throughout the publication process and will be available to answer any questions.

 From proposal to publication and promotion